-Best Pokemon Go tips to master the Pokemon mayhem
+The best Pokemon Go tips and tricks

 9. Get in Gyms

 Gyms are where the real glory lies, as they are the route to Coins.
 Gyms are really what Pokemon Go is about.
 You battle, win and take over a Gym for your team.
-You'll want to leave behind a powerful Pokemon to defend that Gym, as the longer they sit in place, the more Coins you earn.
+You'll want to leave behind a powerful Pokemon to defend that Gym, as the longer they sit in place and defend it, the more Coins you earn.
 The more Coins you earn, the more stuff you can buy.

 You'll take over Gym for your team and other team members can defend that Gym with you.
 Some Pokemon like Blissey are hard to knock out.
-If you want to keep it, Blissey it.
+If you want to keep it, Blissey it, but remember that in high turnover Gyms (like in town centres) your Pokemon will soon be knocked out, so there's little point in using your most powerful.

+Also consider that Pokemon that sit in Gyms but don't defend it, don't earn many coins - so that remote Gym no one ever challenges isn't going to earn as many Coins as you might think.

 10. Only fight Raid Battles you can win

-This might sound like a cowardly approach, but there's little point in pitching your 86CP Squirtle against a 50000CP Kyroge.
-If you don't have enough powerful Pokemon of your own or a teams of friends to battle with, then you'll lose and just have to revive your Pokemon and treat them with Potions.
+This might sound like a cowardly approach, but there's little point in pitching your 86CP Squirtle against a 50000CP Kyogre.
+If you don't have enough powerful Pokemon of your own or a team of friends to battle with, then you'll lose and just have to revive your Pokemon and treat them with Potions.

 So, check the power of the Pokemon in the Raid Battle before you start.